 Explore why you might look at feeding your dog a grain free diet and discover how the pros of going grain-free could help them live a happier, healthier life

 What does grain free mean?

 Grain free means the exclusion of ingredients like wheat, corn, barley, rice and oats.
 Wholegrains have their place in the canine diet and many dogs can consume it with no problem at all; but as with humans, everything in moderation and wholegrains shouldn't be the main part of a doggy dinner.

 However, with the introduction of mass-produced dog kibble around World War II, inexpensive fillers like corn, wheat and barley were added to dog food to create bulk and keep costs down.
 Today, most commercial dog foods still include these ingredients at a disproportionately high level , sometimes used in place of protein sources, listing corn or wheat as their main ingredient.
 What's the main ingredient in your dog food?

 Grain-free dog foods are more easily digested and therefore easier on the digestive tract.

 Our cooking methods of human grade freshly prepared food at low temperatures mean more than 90% is digested!

-We all know how uncomfortable it can be to have an achy tummy and our four legged friends can’t let us know if they’re just feeling ‘meh’!
+We all know how uncomfortable it can be to have an achy tummy and our four legged friends can’t let us know when they’re just feeling ‘meh’!